It is Stefan von Molyneux forhead from freedomain.com.

 Yeah, I mean, I think that's a lot to rest on Sidney Sweeney, sort of a big turnaround in sort of cultural pride.

-And I think that advertisers don't have any particular ideological bents.
+But I do think it's interesting and I think that advertisers don't have any particular ideological bents.

-They just do what they think is edgy, interesting, and cool, and what works.
+They just do what they think is edgy, interesting and cool and what works.

 So, of course, up until probably 2008 to 2010, you would sell your clothing by putting super attractive people into the clothing.

-I mean, it's kind of a lie, obviously, like, but it's something that, you know, everybody goes to the, if you go to an optometrist, you have all these pictures of all these super handsome, beautiful people wearing glasses, right?
+I mean, it's kind of a lie, obviously, like, but it's something that, you know, everyone goes to the, if you go to an optometrist, you have all these pictures of all these super handsome, beautiful people wearing glasses, right?

 Sorry, go ahead.

-Yeah, but I follow, you know, like math and ownership of companies.
+Yeah, but I follow, you know, the logic of the world.

-It's used in a way that it sounds so nice when they do it, right?
+like math and ownership of companies and the whole thing about this ESGE indoctrination, where it's kind of that way, it's inclusivity, it's used in a way that it sounds so nice when they do it, right?

 But this is like, you know, private equity firms that is wanting to like the same that owns the media.

-So it's definitely deliberately where it's not.
+So it's definitely deliberately wasted.

-Well, but hang on, hang on.
+No, but hang on, hang on.

-And there is a kind of funny economic metric in businesses called goodwill, which is, you know, basically what people think of your company.
+So advertising people want to stand out and there is a kind of funny economic metric in businesses called goodwill, which is, you know, basically what people think of your company.

-So if you just constantly parade beautiful people, it becomes kind of bland and repetitive and people sort of stop seeing it.
+If you just constantly parade beautiful people, it becomes kind of bland and repetitive and people sort of stop seeing it.

 If you then show somebody who's not sort of traditionally or classically attractive, then it can generate goodwill.

-People can say, oh, look, it's nice that being inclusive of people who aren't traditionally lean or fit or beautiful and so on.
+They're being inclusive of people who aren't traditionally lean or fit or beautiful and so on.

 And it can be beneficial to a company.